 Due to her previous success on the big screen, Shapiro was included (albeit as a cameo appearance) in Play It Cool (1962), a movie starring Billy Fury.
 Her contribution was two songs, But I Don’t Care and Cry My Heart Out; neither was issued as a single.

 Instead, the Bacharach/Hilliard composition Keep Away From Other Girls was released.
 Originally recorded by the American vocalist Babs Tino, it faltered in the Top 40 for Shapiro.

-During February 1963, she once more headlined a British tour.
-This time, her support act was The Beatles who gave her Misery, a composition written with her style in mind.
+In February 1963, she once more headlined a British tour.
+This time, her support act was The Beatles, who gave her Misery, a composition written with her style in mind.
 Norrie Paramor turned it down, preferring Queen For Tonight as the next single.

 Once again, Shapiro watched a single stagger into the Top 40.
 In May 1963, following a recording session in Nashville, Tennessee, Woe Is Me was issued, another staller in the Top 40.

 Yet, with the proper guidance, Helen Shapiro could have been reinstated as a Top 10 artist because she recorded the original version of It’s My Party.

 American teenager Lesley Gore took her version to #9 in the British chart in June 1963 and topped the US chart after sales of one million copies.

 The second of Shapiro’s Nashville sessions was issued in July 1963.
 Titled Not Responsible, it was her first single not to receive a British chart placing.
 And when the Helen In Nashville album itself was issued in October, that too bombed.

 Another track was taken early in 1964.
 Shapiro covered the Peggy Lee classic Fever.

 This almost desperate move to save her career only reached the Top 40.
 It was her last British hit, and her recording career was over to all intents and purposes.